-Explore the magical ambiance of Belgium's Antwerp Christmas Market with our essential travel guide.
+Explore the magical ambiance of Belgium's Antwerp Christmas market with our essential travel guide.
 Uncover the best tips and attractions to enhance your winter holiday experience in this captivating European destination.

 Here we are again: the most wonderful time of the year!
 And with it, our yearly quest of a new Christmas market to explore!
 In Europe, during the long winter months, the promise of a Christmas market instantly makes the days brighter!
-As you can see on our blog, Rafael and I love to stroll around a Christmas market in December to feel the jolly atmosphere of the festive season; for example, we visited Maastricht Christmas market in 2022, Frankfurt Christmas market in 2021 as well as Ghent Christmas market in 2019.
+As you can see on our blog, Rafael and I love a good Christmas market in December to feel the jolly atmosphere of the festive season; for example, we visited Maastricht Christmas market in 2022, Frankfurt Christmas market in 2021 as well as Ghent Christmas market in 2019.
 This year we chose to cross the Dutch border and check Antwerp Christmas market.
 And we have only one word to say: WOW!

 GENERAL INFORMATION

-Sun. to Thurs. from 12 a.m. to 10 p.m.
+- Sun. to Thur.: from 12 p.m. to 10 p.m.

-Fri. and Sat. from 12 a.m. to 12 p.m.
+- Fri. and Sat.: from 12 p.m. to 12 a.m.

 Antwerp being one of Belgium's largest cities, it is relatively easy to reach, especially from other major European cities such as Brussels, Amsterdam or Paris whether it is by train, by plane or by car:

-• For those coming from abroad, Antwerp can also be reached by plane.
+- By plane: For those coming from abroad, Antwerp can also be reached by plane.
 Although the city has a small airport, we think it is easier to travel to Brussels' main airport (Zavantem).
 Antwerp city center is easily accessible from Brussels airport, as a train line connects the airport to Antwerp Central Station in about 30 minutes.

 Thanks to Antwerp's location in Europe, the city is now one of the largest hubs in the Flemish region, making it an easy destination to travel to in Europe all year round!